Dessie Dolan

-Dessie Dolan (born 11 July 1979) is an Irish Gaelic football manager who has been manager of the senior Westmeath county team since 2022.
+Dessie Dolan (born 11 July 1979) is an Irish Gaelic football manager who was manager of the senior Westmeath county team between 2022 and 2024.

 He played for the Garrycastle club and for the Westmeath county team, as well as international rules football for Ireland.
 He won a Leinster Senior Football Championship medal with Westmeath in 2004 and was given an All Star at the end of the year.
-He was his county's highest championship scorer until John Heslin overtook him in the 2022 Tailteann Cup Final (for which Dolan was a selector).
+He was his county's highest championship scorer until John Heslin overtook him in the 2022 Tailteann Cup final (for which Dolan was a selector).

 Playing career

 University

 Dolan played football for NUI Galway while studying at the team's parent university.
 He was unable to play during the 2003 Sigerson Cup winning game as a result of a torn hamstring sustained during the quarter-final.

 Inter-county

 Dolan has been widely regarded as Westmeath's leading talisman throughout their ascension from GAA minnows to quality opposition.
 Despite the growth and promise demonstrated in their 1999 U21 All Ireland victory, Westmeath experienced their most successful GAA period of their history between 2001–2008.

 Largely due to virtually unmatchable talent in attack, Westmeath forced their way into GAA pundits' heads as upsetters and sometimes favourites.
 Two Division 2 league titles spearheaded by Dolan's attacking prowess and eventually, in 2004, Championship success in winning a Leinster Senior Football Championship title finally showed the squad's promise.

 Westmeath reached three All-Ireland Senior Football Championship quarter-finals since the revamped championship system of 2001, with Dolan starring each season (2001, 2004, 2006).

 In 2013, Dolan expressed concern about the gulf in class that had opened up between the Dublins and Westmeaths.

 In summer of 2014, Dolan announced his retirement from inter-county football following the subsequent exit to Cavan.